(a) Facility location. Any proposed new facility shall

 or additions to existing facilities shall not be built within 125

-feet of right away/easement of hazardous locations including but not
+feet of right away/easement of hazardous locations including underground

 (B) Fire hazards.
 New facilities shall not be built